Sunday, September 24, 2023

 Courtesy Arturo Rey | Unsplash

-Selling items to people that want them could be a way of extending their life, instead of letting them end up in a landfill site prematurely.
-It’s also a great way of making some money.
+Selling items to people who want them could be a way of extending their life, instead of letting them end up in a landfill site prematurely.
+It’s also a great way of making some extra money.

 When it comes to choosing eco-friendly places to sell your clutter, try to stick to local places such as local secondhand shops, local flea markets, or local selling sites.